mmdagent-ex/site-doc/content.en/docs/38_change_model.md

 <img alt="example snapshot of uka" src="/images/Uka.png"/>

-MMDAgent-EX supports [MikuMikuDance format 3D model](../3d-model/).
-Aside from the default avatars, you can use any character on this system.
-For more detailed methods, please refer to the [Displaying 3D Models](../3d-model) page.
+MMDAgent-EX supports MikuMikuDance-format 3D models and can load models in that format.
+For details, see the [Displaying 3D Models page](../3d-model).